Clearing the Slate

 Discuss, don’t rehearse.
 Re-playing conversations, scenarios and to do lists in your head without your team around to make something of it is rehearsing.
 Instead, jot it down and trust that your teammates will help you decide if it is worth more time or not the next day.

 Rarely will great success happen overnight, so you and your team need to last.
-Implement systems and structures that permit the spreading of high-value energy over long time periods by intermittently turning it on and off at the right times.
+Implement systems and structures that permit the spreading of high-value energy over long periods of time by intermittently turning it on and off at the right times.

 Click on next article...